 RECIPE FAQ

-If you do not brown the butter, then the liquid:flour ratio will be off in the recipe and the cookies will be cakey instead of chewy.
-Browning the butter drives off the water content to account for the added moisture coming from the pumpkin puree.
+If you do not brown the butter, then the liquid:flour ratio will be higher in the recipe and the cookies will be slightly more cakey instead of chewy.
+They will also have a milder flavor.
+Browning the butter adds rich flavor, and it also drives off the water content to account for the added moisture coming from the pumpkin puree.
+However, if you are fine with softer and slightly puffier cookies, you can use regular melted butter.

 Yes!
 Salted butter will be fine.
 In this case I would suggest to use a level ¼ teaspoon of salt instead of a heaped ¼ teaspoon.